-- Help students become familiar with and apply the scoring guidelines for the 2-D Design, 3-D Design, and Drawing portfolios.
+- Help your students become familiar with the scoring rubrics for the 2-D Art and Design, 3-D Art and Design, and Drawing Portfolio Exams.

-- Establish and communicate a firm deadline for students to forward finalized digital portfolios to you (ideally, after students receive their AP numbers and college codes from the AP coordinator, or by sometime in late April) so you have enough time for a final review before forwarding them to your AP coordinator.
+- Establish and communicate a firm deadline for students to forward finalized digital portfolios to you so you have enough time for a final review before forwarding them to your AP coordinator.

-- Confirm with your AP coordinator when you will forward them your students’ digital portfolios.
-This date should be well before May 10, 2019.
+- Confirm with your AP coordinator when you'll forward them your students’ digital portfolios.
+This date should be well before May 8, 2020.

-- Make sure students have successfully set up their access to the web application and that they have chosen the correct portfolio type (i.e., 2-D Design, 3-D Design, or Drawing).
+- Make sure students have set up their access to the AP Art and Design digital submission web application and have chosen the correct portfolio type (i.e., 2-D Art and Design, 3-D Art and Design, or Drawing).

-- Forward students’ completed digital portfolios to the AP coordinator as soon as possible after students send them to you, and well in advance of May 10, 2019.
+- Forward students’ completed digital portfolios to the AP coordinator immediately after students send them to you, well in advance of May 8, 2020.
 Coordinators must submit digital portfolios by 8 p.m.
-ET on May 10, 2019.
+ET on May 8, 2020.

-- On or before May 10, the AP coordinator will work with you to ensure 2-D Design and Drawing students have assembled the Quality sections (the five physical artworks) of their portfolios.
-The coordinator will ship the physical portfolios containing the Quality sections to the AP Program before the close of the next business day following the school’s last regularly scheduled AP Exam.
+- On or before May 8, the AP coordinator will work with you to ensure 2-D Art and Design and Drawing students have assembled the Selected Works sections (the 5 physical artworks and their printed written evidence) of their portfolios.
+The coordinator will ship the physical portfolios containing the Selected Works sections to the AP Program before the close of the next business day following the school’s last regularly scheduled AP Exam.

-- After you forward portfolios to your coordinator, sign back in to the web application occasionally to view the portfolios’ statuses to ensure your coordinator forwards all digital portfolios to the AP Program by 8 p.m.
-ET on May 10.
+- After you forward portfolios to your coordinator, sign back in to the AP Art and Design digital submission web application occasionally; check the status of the portfolios to be sure your coordinator forwards all digital portfolios to the AP Program by 8 p.m.
+ET on May 8.
 Only coordinators can take this final step, and only portfolios that have a “Sent to AP” status at the time of the deadline will be received by the AP Program and scored.